-Tiger Leaping Gorge (now THERE is a name that “jumps out” at you!) is located in the Three Parallel Rivers of Yunnan Protected Area, in southwestern China.
-This geological marvel is a deep canyon situated on the Jinsha River, which is itself a principal tributary of the Yangtze River.
+Tiger Leaping Gorge (now there you have a name that literally jumps out at you) formed in the Three Parallel Rivers of Yunnan Protected Area, in southwestern China.
+This geological marvel comprises a deep canyon situated on the Jinsha River, which itself forms a principal tributary of the Yangtze River.

 Tiger Leaping Gorge Geography and Geology

 Tiger Leaping Gorge measures approximately 9.3 mi (15 km) in length.
 It also boasts a maximum depth of roughly 12,434 ft (3,790 m).

 The width of both the river and the gorge varies greatly.
 At one point, Tiger Leaping Gorge narrows to a width of only 82 ft (35 m).